BafS/Gutenberg/README.md

 # How to use

-Simply include the right stylesheet(s) in your html an load it only for a printer.
+Simply include the right stylesheet(s) in your html and load it only for a printer.
 Gutenberg.css is the base stylesheet but there is themes available in the `themes` folder.

 Example with Gutenberg and "old style" theme :